Last Updated on 2 March, 2021 by Veronica

 *To this area, I would dedicate another week at least, but we have only been able to dedicate two and a half days.
 So, if you like nature, charming towns and wine, it’s possible you can stay longer too.
 We have an excuse to come back.

 We had dinner at the restaurant, Rüdesheim Schloss.
 We had a wonderful dinner.
 And we enjoyed the local food and wine.
-In another post, I’ll tell you more.
-Because, this post is being very long, hehehe.
+In another post, I’ll tell you more because this post is being very long, lol.

 Where to sleep